 Sometimes, it can feel like you cannot win with oily skin.
 Your makeup can slip off within minutes, and you always feel like a sweaty-faced person even when it is not sunny.

 I cannot tell you how many times a day I wipe the area around my T-zone, or blot the oil away with a dry, makeup brush and some powder just so I feel like I look normal.

 Yes, having oily skin can most of the time feel like a curse rather than a blessing, but this actually may not be the case.
-Having oily skin can sometimes be better for you, as it can ward off the signs of ageing and ensure that your skin is always moisturized to perfection!
+Having oily skin can sometimes be better for you, as it can ward off the signs of aging and ensure that your skin is always moisturized to perfection!

 Having oily skin can actually be a good thing, and does have a range of benefits!
 For instance, if you have naturally oily skin, then this will help with your skin’s elasticity, and can improve the firmness and plumpness of the skin, which will actually make you look younger!